-CIS Course ID: S25188 Class Hours 1 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 2 Minimum State Prerequisites: Take EMS 110 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course is designed to provide advanced airway management techniques and is required for paramedic certification.
-Topics
+Class Hours 1 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 2 maintenance.
+College Transfer: N/A

+This course is designed to provide advanced airway management techniques and is required for paramedic certification.
+Topics must meet current guidelines for advanced airway management in the pre-hospital setting.
+Upon completion, students should be able to properly utilize all airway adjuncts and pharmacology associated with airway control and